Nokia C7 Astound: Features

 The device is a featurable one with presence of bluetooth v3.0 with support in A2DP and EDR.
 Unlike previous versions of Nokia Symbian, it has the functionality of GPS, wi-fi 802.11 b/g/n and 3G connectivity.
 The camera has a primary camera of 8 megapixels with flash and 2x digital zoom.
 The device is even made smarter with features like dual LED flash and fixed focus.
 Internet access is via HTML Browser.
 It has connectivity via USB, GPRS, EDGE, HTML, XHTML, CSS, WML, 3G but lacks Irda.
 The device supports Java version MIDP 2.1.
 It lacks QWERTY keyboard and secondary camera.
 It is similar to Nokia 600.
 The device has a corning gorilla glass for protection.
 It has three sensors namely Accelerometer, Proximity and Compass.

 Music, Video and radio

 The device supports a wide range of music formats like MP3, WMA, AAC, eAAC, eAAC+, AMR-NB and amp; WB, E-AC-3.
 Moreover, the device supports Active Noise Cancellation with dedicated music.
 This makes the device a good music player.
-It has video camera functionality with recording 720p@25fps.
-After SW update the recording can be made at 720p@30fps.
+It has video camera functionality with recording 720p@25 fps.
+After SW update the recording can be made at 720p@30 fps.
 In support with 3gp, it also has a support in DivX, Xvid, MP4, H.264, wmv player.
 The device has stereo FM Radio with features of FM Recording, RDS and FM Transmitter.